VClash24/VaToken/README.md

 ## Base Genesis NFT User
-1. Create a new ERC20 token using remix and this contract. https://mirror.xyz/0xmoei.eth/q6bkosOnWcQ-wkZeRoVdYiMDSWXvBeR2NuLV92SnZ_g
+1. Create a new ERC20 token using remix and this contract.. https://mirror.xyz/0xmoei.eth/q6bkosOnWcQ-wkZeRoVdYiMDSWXvBeR2NuLV92SnZ_g
 2. Verify your contract.
 You can do this be Scan.
 3. Submit the contract for decoding via Dune.